sadityakumar9211/foundry-stablecoin/README.md

 # Rusty-DNS
-> This project completed.

-> Final Functionality -> Created a recursive resolver which queries public DNS infrastructure recursively (from root-nameserver to authoratative-nameserver for that domain) and returns the result.
+A recursive resolver which queries public DNS infrastructure recursively (from root-nameserver to the authoratative-nameserver for that particular domain) and responds with DNS response packet.

 ## Getting Started
 1. Clone this repository